codingColinMcM/Note-Taker-Express/README.md

 # Note-Taker-Express

-I don't think I did a lot at the
+I don't think I did a lot at the gym

 ## Description